Auxilor/auxilor.github.io/docs/ecoquests/how-to-make-a-quest.md

 The ID of the Quest is the file name.
 This is what you use in commands and placeholders.
 ID's must be lowercase letters, numbers, and underscores only.

-Quests are made up of specific [[how-to-make-a-task|tasks]], and when all tasks are completed the quest will complete, giving the player rewards!
+Quests are made up of specific [tasks](https://plugins.auxilor.io/ecoquests/how-to-make-a-task), and when all tasks are completed the quest will complete, giving the player rewards!

 ## Example Quest Config